ElPengu/EdwinsPortfolio/README.md

 Rest of the directories

-Most of the directories that can be seen are simply practise.
+Generally speaking the rest are simply practise.
+Feel free to peruse, maybe you'll find an Easter egg!